FionaCLin/epipro/Reports/Design Details.md

 * After raw data soure HTML files are retrived and the required data is extarcted and cleaned up, we compose and structure the disease reports.
 Using the structure of raw HTML file, xpath method can be utilised to find out required information for composing disease reports.
 Since the disease reports are retrived and updated monthly, the resulting disease reports will be cached in the database for serving application query.

 #### Implementation method:
 We used Python scrappy library to develop our scraper.
-The scraper consist of two spiders which are url spid and content spider.
+The scraper consist of two spiders which are url spider and content spider.
 The url spider are used to access and cache headline with urls of news from our data source while the content spider are used to access content of these urls and extract report data from the main text.
 The structure of our implementation are:
 * Items: Defined the object field we need to crawl from data source
 * Spider: Access and extract data
 * Pipelines: Formalizing the item and storage.
-#
+##
 There are two main reasons we decided to use this structure.
 Firstly, we can segment the date access and storage processes so that we formalize our report structure easier on the pipeline.
 Moreover, we can store our data individually which avoid usage of long list

 #### Challenge:
 The key challenge of our scraper is extract required data from the main text.
 Located the data basing on appearance of some special word.
 For example, it is likely to get the affected number on the sentence with verb 'reported', 'confirmed'.
-For those unsolved cases we manually extract on the pipelines process
+For those unsolved cases we manually extract on the pipelines process.
+We also implemented some functions to recognize and compare time in the main text

 ## API Design Module